laiquet/idtrackerai-enhanced/docs/source/user_guide/segmentation_app.rst

 Close window and track video
 ----------------------------

-Click to close the app and make idtracker.ai start the tracking process with the stated parameters.
+Click to close the segmentation app and immediately begin tracking with the current parameters.
+The tracking progress will appear in the terminal.
+Equivalent to saving the parameters to a TOML file and running ``idtrackerai --load parameters.toml --track``.

 Segmentation shortcuts
 ======================